 The Quick Answer

 Most cars need to be clayed once per year.
 However, the exact frequency depends on how much your car is exposed to contaminants.
-You’ll need to use a clay bar more if your car is driven daily and parked outside.
+You may to use a clay bar more if your car is driven daily and parked outside.
+However, it is not recommended to clay a car more than twice per year.

-You can check if your car needs to be clay barred by running your hand over freshly washed and dried paint inside a plastic bag.
+You can check if your car needs to be clay barred by running your hand over freshly washed paintwork.
 If it feels rough, then it’s time to clay.

 Why Do you Need to Use a Clay Bar?

-Every day, your car is exposed to various contaminants like iron fallout, dust, tar, tree sap, bird mess and paint overspray.
+Every day, your car is exposed to various contaminants like iron fallout, dust, tar, tree sap and bird mess.
 These contaminants settle on your car’s paint and bond to it, so they won’t be removed with routine washing.

 Instead, you’ll need to clay your car using a clay bar or mitt.
 You simply glide the clay bar or mitt over the surface of a freshly washed car using a lubricant to lift these contaminants away.